-Mr. MacVey represents both private and public clients.
-Prior to joining BB&K, he was lead counsel in prosecuting federal antitrust and unfair competition civil law enforcement cases of national and industry-wide scope, including antitrust cases in the record and motion picture industries.
+Prior to joining BB&K, Ken was lead counsel in prosecuting federal antitrust and unfair competition civil law enforcement cases of national and industry-wide scope, including antitrust cases in the record and motion picture industries.

-Mr. MacVey received his B.A. degree from Occidental College, magna cum laude, Phi Beta Kappa.
-He received his Juris Doctorate degree from UCLA Law School.
-Mr. MacVey has been the chair of the Antitrust Section of the Los Angeles County Bar Association, where he was the first and only person outside of Los Angeles County to hold this position.
+Ken has served as the chair of the Los Angeles County Bar Association’s Antitrust Section , where he was the first and only person outside of Los Angeles County to hold this position.
 In addition, he was a master in the Los Angeles Inn of Court for Complex Litigation and president of the Inland Empire Chapter of the Federal Bar Association.
 He has been selected as an attorney-representative to the Ninth Circuit U.S. Court of Appeals judicial conference and appointed by federal judges to serve on panels for the selection of magistrate and bankruptcy judges.
-Mr. MacVey was appointed to the Standing Committee for Discipline for the U.S. District Court in the Central District of California.
+He also served an appointment to the Standing Committee for Discipline for the U.S. District Court in the Central District of California.
 He chaired the opening ceremonies committee for the new federal courthouse in the Eastern Division of the Central District in Riverside.
-He is currently appointed to the Central District’s Settlement Officer Panel.
+He has served an appointment to the Central District’s Settlement Officer Panel.